-The City Commission consists of seven (7) members including the Mayor, all elected at large.
+The City Commission consists of six (6) members and a Mayor, all elected at large.
 Commissioners each have four-year terms of office and the Mayor has a two-year term of office.
 At the annual organizational meeting, the City Commission meets and chooses one of its members as Mayor Pro Tem for one year until the following organizational meeting.
 The City Commission elected terms are arranged so that not more than four members shall be retired at any one time.